SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    This is not pratical if the the problem can have tons of solutions, enumerating all the solutions will be a problem as well.

-   DP **won't** enumerate all the solutions, instead, it only checks the soluctions that are possibly the best one.
+   DP **won't** enumerate all the solutions, instead, since the problem can be splitted into overlapping sub-problems, it will record the best solutions for those sub-problems because these solutions can be **reused** in the future given that the sub-problems are overlapping.
+By reusing the solutions, the whole search space can be enormously shrunk.

+   For example, to join table a and b, if I alreay know the best way to do it is
+   $ a \Join b $, then I won't enumerate all the possible approaches when I want to join them again in the future.

 3. With $n$ tables being joined, there can be $\frac{(2(n-1))!}{(n-1)!}$ join orders.